andyk/recursive_llm/README.md

 The idea is to implement recursion using English as the programming language and GPT as the runtime.

-Basically we come up with a GPT prompt which causes the model to return another slightly GPT prompt.
+Basically we come up with a GPT prompt which causes the model to return another slightly updated GPT prompt.

 It’s kind of like traditional recursion in code, but instead of having a function that calls itself with a different set of arguments, there is a prompt that returns itself with specific parts updated to reflect the new arguments.